kaslusimoes/MSc-Thesis/source/41_mfresults.md

 ## Computational Results {#sec:mfresults}

+Although there is no analytical solution to those equations they can be solved numerically.

 Equations  [@eq:mfeqs] can only be solved numerically, and we do it by an iterative process.
 Let  $u=(m,r,\zeta)$ , then the set of equations is  of the type $u= F(u)$.
 An initial value $u_0$ is chosen and the map

 $$ u_t=(1-\alpha) u_{t-1}+ \alpha F(u_{t-1}) $$ {#eq:updatemap}